 Say you are using Salesforce to manage customer relationship management and Oracle database as enterprise resource planning.

 You want to sync your Salesforce leads with your Oracle contact table.

 - An IBM App Connect subscription.

-- To connect Oracle database server, you need the Oracle database server hostname, port, user id, password, database name and schema name.
+- For Oracle Database, you need the Oracle database server host name, port, user ID, password, database name, and schema name.
 If you are not the owner or administrator of your Oracle instance, you can obtain this information from your Oracle administrator.

 For detailed information about configuring a network connection by using the IBM Secure Gateway Client, see Configuring a private network for IBM App Connect on IBM Cloud

 - Log in to IBM App Connect Designer; for example, launch IBM App Connect through your IBM Cloud dashboard.

 - From the Dashboard, click New > Event-driven flow.

 - Enter a name that identifies the purpose of your flow; for example: Create Contact in Oracle table for each Salesforce Lead

 - Select Salesforce > New lead as the event that is to trigger the flow.

 - Click the (+) and then scroll down to Oracle Database.